nel0x/personal-website/content/posts/dockerize.md

 -> **Go to** `https://<IP>:6877`

 # Trivia, having a bit fun
-As the UniFi controller is not too urgent for me and i stumbled across some other interesting projects, let's try out a few ...
+As the UniFi controller is not too urgent for me and I stumbled across some other interesting projects, let's try out a few ...

 ## OpenBooks
-This is quite a niche project, but with the great goal to simplify the download process of media - as it's name implies mainly for books - form the IRC Highway.
-As I'm a passionate reader and love discovering new books this seemed pretty appealing.
+This is quite a niche project, but with the great goal to simplify the download process of media - as it's name implies mainly for books - from the IRC Highway.
+As I'm a passionate reader and love discovering new books, this seemed pretty appealing.

 Of course, I don't encourage anyone to download pirated media of the web and I want to strongly emphasize the advantage of buying books in a regional store and thus supporting the authors, who hardly earn any money from selling books.